-TGS is excited to host our second Summer Program in 2022.
+TGS is excited to host our fourth Summer Program in 2024.
 Our goal is to enrich our community by creating greater access to craft learning in the region by bringing internationally recognized artists to teach one week intensive workshops.
-Make the most of your summer in 2022 and come take a class at TGS.
+Make the most of your summer in 2024 and come take a class at TGS.
 Applications for priority placement and scholarships will open in November 15th.

 This residency program invites the instructors who are teaching workshops at TGS to continue working in our studio for an additional three days following their workshop.
 Instructors are given full access to the studio and help from the TGS staff to create work and to continue the creative atmosphere by sharing their professional practice with the community.
 Students of the workshop are welcome to stay in Tulsa following their workshop and continue to learn by watching their instructor continue to work in a professional environment.